ImVasav/seo-traffic-analysis-sql/README.md

 * Several queries ranking in **positions 4–6 (page 1)** fail to generate clicks
 * This suggests that **ranking alone is not sufficient to drive traffic**

+CTR underperformance is driven more by SERP presentation than ranking position.

 ---

 ## 6. Diagnosis